Pandemic unemployment benefits just expired. What will families do now?

 The programs included Pandemic Unemployment Assistance, which kicked in after regular state unemployment benefits expired, and Pandemic Emergency Unemployment Compensation, which was extended to gig workers who were not normally eligible for benefits.

-But Covid has more patience than Washington, which appears to have little appetite to extend the benefits, even as the delta variant rages.
+But COVID-19 has more patience than Washington, which appears to have little appetite to extend the benefits, even as the delta variant rages.

+"Food stamps and the child tax credit can avert destitution, but many people are in harm's way now."

 NBC News spoke with several households earlier in the summer as more than two dozen states began prematurely opting out of the federal benefits program.
 The families described desperate circumstances.
 Months later, how their choices played out offer a preview of what awaits the newcomers.